 In particular, the issue of whether the Taiwanese government is doing enough to help Hongkongers has become a debated issue after twelve Hongkongers that sought to flee to Taiwan by speedboat were intercepted by the Chinese coast guard and arrested on August 23rd, as first reported by RFA.
 It is believed that they are currently held in Shenzhen, with reports stating that maritime routes previously used by Hongkongers to travel to Taiwan are now blocked by the Chinese coast guard.
 News of the arrest of the twelve Hongkongers did not break until August 27th, with the China Times report about the five Hongkongers making it to Taiwan published one day after, on August 28th—though, again, this was reporting on a prior incident that took place in July.

 The Taiwanese government opened an office to assist Hongkongers—including asylum seekers—in June.
-But a particularly controversial issue is that, according to a report by RFA, Tony Chung—one of the 12 Hongkongers that was on the speedboat and the convenor of Studentlocalism, a student group targeted by the Hong Kong government in a recent crackdown—had previously been refused travel to Taiwan by the office under the pretext of COVID-19.
+But a particularly controversial issue is that, according to a report by RFA, Tony Chung—the convenor of Studentlocalism, a student group targeted by the Hong Kong government in a recent crackdown—had previously been refused travel to Taiwan by the office under the pretext of COVID-19.
 This raises questions about the use of the new office, if any.

 Moreover, Taiwan also lacks any formal asylum application process, instead handling asylum applications on a case-by-case basis.
 This lack of any formal asylum process has led asylum seekers to be suspended in diplomatic limbo in the past; in late 2018 and early 2019, two Chinese asylum seekers were marooned in Taoyuan International Airport for over hundred days, with the Taiwanese government refusing to grant them entrance to Taiwan, likely fearing provoking China.